urastogi885/humanDetectionModule/readme.md

 ## Install OpenCV

 - The module utilizes features of OpenCV.
+- If you have ROS installed on your system, comment the line that sources ROS in your .bashrc file, and restart your system.
+    ```shell script
+    gedit .bashrc
+    ```

 - Run the commands below to install OpenCV before cloning the repository:
     - Update your system:
     ```shell script